nullserve/faaskit/README.md

 )
 ```

-Now, in your AWS handlers, you can utilize just the middleware you need:
+Now, in the AWS handlers, only the middleware that is needed can be used.

 ```javascript
 import { HttpMiddleware, RegularMiddleware } from './middleware'